 What you may not have considered is that the non-judicial penalties are often worse than the judicial penalty handed down by the judge.
 Although some criminal offenses are unlikely to result in an actual jail sentence, the conviction itself will follow you for life.
-Absent a court order expunging or otherwise removing a judgment of conviction it will remain on your criminal history until you die, meaning the negative impact of the conviction will also remain with you for life.
+Absent a court order, expunging or otherwise removing a judgment of conviction, the conviction will remain on your criminal history until you die, meaning the negative impact of the conviction will also remain with you for life.

 Here are a few examples of long term consequences from representing yourself in a criminal case:

 - A conviction for misdemeanor theft, for instance, isn’t likely to land you in jail; however, that conviction will likely disqualify you for many jobs for the rest of your life.

 - Likewise, a conviction for misdemeanor domestic battery may not require you to do any jail time; however, it can lead to